lukh/frameforge/docs/tutorial.md

 3. In the 3D View, select edges to apply the profile creation:

 ![Edge Selection](images/13-edge-selection.png)

+(You can also select the sketch in the view before launching the create profile tool, it will create profiles for all edges in the profiles)

 1. And press OK in the Create Profile Task.
 Now, you have four profiles !